ShoaibKhan/Nox/README.md

 Nox is a communication platform designed for educational insitutions.
 Targeted at closing the communication gap between professors and students by allowing professors to get realtime feedback on students level of understanding while they teach.

+# Development setup

+We provide a setup script which installs all necessary dependencies for server and client.

+'''

+nox_setup.sh

+'''

+First, you clone the repository into your choice of folder.

+# Running Nox

+To run the

 # Install dependencies for server
 cd /Nox